 Almont, Morton County, North Dakota Property Taxes

-Median Almont, ND effective property tax rate: 1.17%, significantly higher than the national median of 1.02%, but lower than the North Dakota state median of 1.30%.
+Median Almont, North Dakota effective property tax rate: 1.31%, significantly higher than the national median of 1.02%, and higher than the North Dakota state median of 1.20%.

-Property taxes in Almont, ND are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Almont, North Dakota are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Almont's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Almont, knowing local tax details benefits homeowners and investors.